Skip to content

 The Basics

 Yes, we do.
-US investors can invest either in a private fund or in their own individual Separately Managed Account at Fidelity or Schwab.
-We can handle both taxable investments and tax-advantaged accounts, such as IRAs.
-If you are not sure whether the fund or an SMA would be more appropriate for you, please click here for the relative benefits of each.
+US investors can invest in their own individual Separately Managed Account at Fidelity or Schwab.
+We can handle both taxable and tax-advantaged accounts, such as IRAs.
+If you are interested in learning more about the benefits of the SMA structure, please click here for additional information.

-Non-US investors from certain jurisdictions can invest in our private off-shore fund.
-For all our products, we charge a 0.12% per annum management fee, which is inclusive of all operating expenses, and we charge no incentive or other fees.
+Non-US investors from certain jurisdictions can invest in our private offshore fund.
+For all Elm products, we charge a 0.12% per annum management fee, which is inclusive of all operating expenses, and we charge no incentive or other fees.

 Here are three links containing descriptions of our investment approach, in increasing order of detail:

-Elm Wealth manages a substantial fraction (>80%) of the liquid, non-real estate assets of the Management Team, i.e. Victor Haghani, James White, and their immediate families.
+Elm Wealth manages a substantial fraction (>80%) of the liquid, non-real estate assets of the Management Team, i.e. Victor Haghani, James White, Jerry Bell and their immediate families.

 Account Details